ArtHitParade

 This ultimate model of motor racing is indeed extremely rare despite its dominant performance : only six chassis were built.

 001 is a prototype that had ensured the transition from 917/10 to 917/30.
 All feats in competition including the speed record of 355 km/h in closed circuit were achieved either by 002 or (mostly) by 003.
-Both are currently owned by Porsche although 002 was badly damaged in a crash at Watkins Glen.
+Both are currently owned by Porsche but 002 was badly damaged in a crash at Watkins Glen.

 004 was originally intended for the Penske team but the uninterrupted performance of 002 and 003 did not appeal for a spare unit.
 No longer needed in 1974 due to the fuel limitation imposed from the oil crisis, it is bought, admired and exhibited by the Porsche importer in Australia without entering a race.